Faith leaders condemn attack amid warning of ‘growing tide of religious hatred’

 Religious figures have said communities of different faiths must be able to live together peacefully.

-A “growing tide of religious hatred” cannot be ignored, an imam has said in the wake of the Manchester synagogue attack as he warned violence in the Middle East “must not be allowed to poison our streets in Britain”.
+“May the victims’ memories be for a blessing and may the injured be granted a swift recovery.

+“I pray that this tragedy strengthens our collective resolve to confront antisemitism, in all its guises, once and for all.”

-The fatal incident as Jewish people observed the holiest day in their religious calendar has been roundly condemned by various faith and community leaders.
+The fatal incident, as Jewish people observed the holiest day in their religious calendar, Yom Kippur, has been roundly condemned by various faith and community leaders.

-No official information has been released on the attacker’s background, religion or possible motivation.

 Echoing this, the leader of Catholics in England and Wales, Cardinal Vincent Nichols, said: “It is a duty of us all to work together to ensure a more cohesive and respectful society, one in which such violence and inhumanity have no place.”

-“As a British Muslim leader let me be clear – antisemitism in all its forms is totally unacceptable.”

-He said communities of different faiths must be able to live together peacefully.

-Imam Asim said: “The bloodshed and violence in the Middle East – which is excruciatingly painful to witness for all of us – must not be allowed to poison our streets in Britain.
-We must never let pain abroad be used to justify hatred and violence against anyone at home.
+He added: “The bloodshed and violence in the Middle East – which is excruciatingly painful to witness for all of us – must not be allowed to poison our streets in Britain.
+We must never let pain abroad be used to justify hatred and violence against anyone at home.”

-“British Jews, British Muslims, and all communities must be able to live together without violence, intimidation and the fear of being targeted because of their faith.

-“Together, we must reject hatred, resist division, and reaffirm our shared commitment to peace, human dignity, and coexistence.

 Rabbi Jonathan Romain, emeritus rabbi of Maidenhead Synagogue, said it appeared tensions over the war in Gaza had “spilled over” to the UK, despite efforts to stop that happening.